A Powerful Sense of Place

 Culture of Exploration

 Students and alumni will tell you that what distinguishes this campus is an effervescent blend of curiosity and action.
 Our diverse community is continually immersed in multicultural activities from the Pan Asian Council (PAC) meetings to the annual Black Legacy Month presented by the Dartmouth African Students Association (DASA).
 Hundreds of campus clubs introduce students, faculty, and staff to a broad array of new adventures-for example the Argentine Tango Society, and Spoon, a club focused on experimental cuisine.
 Learn about campus diversity and Dartmouth's many clubs and organizations.
+Additionally, Dartmouth's place as a stop on the first-in-the-nation primary campaign trail gives students a unique opportunity not only to meet presidential candidates of all stripes but to share their ideas and concerns with politicians who swing through the state long before the vote to test the waters for a potential candidacy.
+To learn more about how Dartmouth students discuss the ideas behind the campaigns, check out our 3D feature on Dartmouth's on-campus political climate.

 "Of the nine libraries at Dartmouth, Baker-Berry is my favorite.
 I especially love studying in the Tower Room because it has a Hogwarts feel to it."
 Ali Reynolds '20, Hermon, ME